 “If you’re dating someone with BPD, you might feel like you’re walking on eggshells all the time and you have to be extremely careful with what you say or do,” says Evonne.

 “There will be extreme emotional swings that can be hard to manage, and you might also end up feeling trapped in the relationship,” she adds.

-It’s all about managing it
+It’s all about managing the condition